serverless/serverless/docs/commands.md

 * ##### aws module installation and update

-  * We leverage the most popualar package manager for the runtime and utilize a post-install hook to jaws stuff.
+  * We leverage the most popualar package manager for the runtime and utilize a post-install hook to JAWS stuff.
 For example in nodejs: `npm install awsm-images --save`.
 See [awsm-org](https://github.com/awsm-org/awsm) for more info.

 ### Region Commands